-An important term to understand when talking about water quality and distinguishing between water types is pH, or potential hydrogen, which is used to measure the acidity and alkalinity of a given fluid. pH measurement occurs on a scale of 0 (most acidic) to 14 (most alkaline).
+One factor of water quality is its pH level, or potential hydrogen level.
+This measures the acidity and alkalinity of a given fluid and occurs on a scale of 0 (most acidic) to 14 (most alkaline).

-Examples of highly acidic fluids include battery acid, lemon juice, and vinegar, while highly basic fluids include household ammonia, milk of magnesia, and bleach.
+Examples of highly acidic fluids include battery acid, lemon juice, and vinegar, while highly basic fluids include household ammonia and bleach.
 Distilled water is neutral with a pH of 7.

-Depending on the grow medium you’re using, cannabis prefers its water to be in the 6-7 pH range, which is optimal for nutrient uptake.
+Depending on the grow medium you’re using—soil, rockwool, hydroponics, etc.—cannabis prefers its water to be in the 6-7 pH range, which is optimal for nutrient uptake.

-Another important term to know is ppm, or parts per million.
+Another factor of water quality is ppm, or parts per million.
 This measures the presence of dissolved solids in water.
-Because most water isn’t pure H2O, ppm gives an accurate measurement of the percentage of contaminants in a given water source.
+Because most water isn’t pure H2O, ppm gives a measurement of the percentage of contaminants in a given water source.

 Contaminants found in water sources can include: